 Particle size determinations on large samples of aggregate are necessary to ensure that aggregates perform as intended for their specified use.
-A sieve analysis, or gradation test determines the distribution of aggregate particles by size within a given sample.
+A sieve analysis or gradation test determines the distribution of aggregate particles by size within a given sample.
 This information can then be used to determine compliance with design and production requirements.
 Data can also be used to better understand the relationship between aggregates or blends and to predict trends during production.

 A known mass of material is placed on top of a group of nested sieves (arranged in order of decreasing size from top to bottom) and mechanically shaken for a designated period of time.
 After shaking is complete, the operator weighs the material retained on each of the sieves using one of two methods:

 - Cumulative method – Each sieve fraction, beginning with the coarsest, is placed in a previously tared pan and weighed.
 This process is repeated until all fractions and the bottom pan have been added and weighed.
-This is a good time saving option since you don’t have to empty out or tare the pan on the scale.
+This is a good time-saving option since you don’t have to empty out or tare the pan on the scale.

-- Cumulative method – As each retained fraction is added, divide the cumulative mass by the total mass of the sample and multiply by 100 to calculate percent retained.
+- Cumulative method – As each retained fraction is added, divide the cumulative mass by the total mass of the sample and multiply by 100 to calculate the percent retained.
 Subtract the cumulative percent retained on a given sieve from 100 to calculate percent passing.

-- Fractional method – Divide the mass retained on each sieve by the total and multiply by 100 to calculate percent retained.
+- Fractional method – Divide the mass retained on each sieve by the total and multiply by 100 to calculate the percent retained.
 Calculate percent passing by subtracting the percent retained on the sieve nested beneath.

 The full procedure is outlined in ASTM C136 (AASHTO T-27).